soundpress/RulesOfNYC/docs/c13/index.rst

 (c) Private automobiles;

-(d) Registered retail tobacco stores, as defined in § 10-01(y) of these rules; and
+(d) Registered retail tobacco stores, as defined in 24 RCNY § 10-01(y); and

-(e) Registered retail electronic cigarette stores, as defined in § 10-01(z) of these rules, provided however, that only the use of electronic cigarettes is not regulated in such stores.
+(e) Registered retail electronic cigarette stores, as defined in 24 RCNY § 10-01(z), provided however, that only the use of electronic cigarettes is not regulated in such stores.